 Adding flight and hotel info: When you get a reservation confirmation, you can adjust your settings so that Google will import this information into your calendar.
 When it comes time to find your hotel or terminal, all that information is stored in your calendar.

 Entries from Gmail: If you're having a conversation in Gmail, and you mention a time and place, Google Calendar will often ask if you want to add it as an event.
 This can save time and reduce your chance of forgetting plans you've made with friends, family or colleagues.

 Facebook events: By adding an extension, you can add Facebook events directly into Google Calendar.

 Smart devices: Add events to your calendar by using voice control on an Android or Google device.
 Simply say “Ok, Google,” then give the details of the event you'd like to add.

 When you're sitting down for a planning session, you may want to see a specific amount of time laid out.
-The easiest way to adjust your view is to click on the View menu on the top right, next to the Settings cog.
-Here, it's labeled "Week."
-Choose whichever view best suits you.
+The easiest way to adjust your view is to click on the View menu on the top right corner, next to the Settings gear icon.
+The default view is “Week,” but you can choose whichever view best suits you.